machellerogden/mediary/README.md

 Using a large single object (377 KB) and 1000 iterations for each test.

+Results below are shown ordered by duration—shortest to longest.

 _Tested on 2.6 GHz Intel Core i7 with 16 GB 2400 MHz DDR4 using Node v11.11.0_

 Run them for yourself with: `npm run benchmark`